The Culinary Uses of cooking-sake in Asian Cuisine

 De-glazing Pan

-Cooking sake is also a fantastic de-glazing agent.
-After sautéing meat or vegetables, you can pour a splash of cooking sake into the hot pan.
-This process lifts up the flavorful brown bits stuck to the bottom, creating a rich sauce for your dish.
-Not only does this method help you utilize every bit of flavor, but it also imparts the distinct taste of cooking sake into your sauce.
+Cooking sake is also a great de-glazing agent.
+You can pour a splash of cooking sake into the hot pan after sautéing meat or vegetables.
+This process lifts those flavorful brown bits off the bottom, forming a rich sauce for your dish.
+Not only does this technique ensure that you use every last shred of flavor, it imbues your sauce with the unique flavor profile of cooking sake itself.
 Consider using cooking sake when:

 In Sauces and Dressings